MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Unlike the display format, the VEE Port must feature a :ref:`drawer <section_buffered_image_drawer>` for each standard format.

 * Image creation: the drawer allows to create this kind of buffered images; if the VEE Port does not feature a drawer for a specific format, the MicroUI ``BufferedImage`` cannot be created and an exception is thrown at runtime.
-* Draw into the image: the drawer can implement all MicroUI drawings or just a reduced set; when a drawing is not performed, a :ref:`drawing log <section.veeport.ui.drawings.drawing_logs>` flag is set.
+* Draw into the image: the drawer can implement all MicroUI drawings or just a reduced set; when a drawing is not implemented, a stub implementation (that does nothing) is used.
 * Draw the image: the image is *standard* so its rendering is *standard* also; the rules to draw this kind of buffered images are described in the chapter  :ref:`image renderer standard <section_buffered_image_drawer_standard>` (no extra support needed in the VEE Port).

 Custom